atsushieno/aap-core/docs/design/GUI.md

 Compared to other audio plugin formats, AAP has simplifying aspects and complicating aspects on GUI support: We only have to care about Android: there is no concern over multiplatform.
 It is similar to AUv3 caring only about iOS and macOS.

-Though, we would like to be able to present the plugin UI on multiple methods:
+Though, we would like to be able to present the plugin UI on these methods:

 - **Native View**: runs in plugin process View, using [SurfaceControlViewHost](https://developer.android.com/reference/android/view/SurfaceControlViewHost).
-Plugin developers can implement arbitrary native UI, as long as it runs on a `View` (our host implementation uses `SurfaceView` but AAP hosts are supposed to use our API to retrieve it as a `View`).
+Plugin developers can implement arbitrary native UI, as long as it runs on a `View`.
+Hosts need to use `SurfaceView` to reflect the plugin UI to be usable at its own UI.
 It is the best recommended approach by us, but requires Android 11 or later (minSdk 30).
 - **WebView**: runs in host process, using `WebView` and per-plugin Web UI.
-It is the widest range of target devices.
+It covers the widest range of target devices (down to 29 which is the minSdk for AAP itself).
 There is however a various restrictions on how Web UI could interact with the rest of the plugin (DSP etc.), for example direct access from plugin UI to the files in the plugin is not possible (because WebView runs on the DAW process).

-- **Activity**: runs in plugin process.
-It is either by [Activity Embedding](https://developer.android.com/guide/topics/large-screens/activity-embedding) for tablets and foldables (which could run with the host side by side), or in the worst case, by just switching to it (then OS may kill the host process at any time!).
-It should be possible and easy, but not really investigated yet.
+Your host app could make use of native view to achieve UI like sequencer-and-plugin split pane using [Activity Embedding](https://developer.android.com/guide/topics/large-screens/activity-embedding) for tablets and foldables (which could run with the host side by side).
+AAP itself does not provide any feature for that.

-Currently send-only (non-listening) default GUI is implemented for Native View (using Jetpack Compose) and WebView (HTML+JS), respectively.
+Currently send-only (non-receiving) default GUI is implemented for Native View (using Jetpack Compose) and WebView (HTML+JS), respectively.

-We provide entry points to GUI on both Kotlin/Java and native.
+We provide entry points to GUI hosting in both Kotlin/Java and native.
 The native part is done by JNI invocation.

 GUI instantiation is asynchronous, even though some part of our API looks synchronous.

 Note that there are GUI toolkits that is capable of running itself solely on a `android.view.View`: Jetpack Compose is designed well so that it meets this requirement.
-JUCE GUI will not work unless JUCE drastically improves the Android UI layer that currently does not implement the entire UI layer on top of `View`.
+JUCE GUI (even as of JUCE 8.0) will not work unless JUCE drastically improves the Android UI layer that currently does not implement the entire UI layer on top of `View`.

 ## Using GUI support API